BlueskyFR/BlueskyFR/README.md

 <!--
 **BlueskyFR/BlueskyFR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->

+- 🔭 I’m currently working on AI
+- 🌱 I’m currently learning AI
+- 👯 I’m looking to collaborate on AI
+- 🤔 I’m looking for help with AI
+- 💬 Ask me about JS, TS, Node.JS, Vue.JS and lots of other things
+- 📫 How to reach me: [@BlueskyFR_ on Twitter](https://twitter.com/BlueskyFR_)
+- ⚡ Fun fact: I like watermelon, apricots, making and listening to music, and oh did I mention that I LOVE programming?
+- 🎯 Dart and Flutter are AWESOME.
+Like you?

+*Pssst, while you're here go check out [my pad](https://pad.blueskyfr.space)!*